neha-2000/CodeJS/docs/__JsExecution.md

 # How javascript works and Execution Context

+- Everything in Javascript happens inside an `Execution Context` .

--Whenever a javascript is run a global window object is created , global Execution Context is created and a `this `variable is created
+- Whenever  javascript  run's a global `window object` is created and `global Execution Context` is created and a `this `variable is created .

+- First component of execution context is Variable Environment 👍
+    - Memory component which stores all variable and functions as key:value pair.
+    - Its called as Memory component or Variable Environment .